postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 Your documentation links will break since the previous team is no longer active.
 New documentation URLs will need to be generated when collections are [republished from your new team pages](/docs/publishing-your-api/publishing-your-docs/).
 If you are [publishing to a custom domain](/docs/publishing-your-api/custom-doc-domains/), unpublish and remove the domain from your original team in order to add it to your new team and republish.

 * **What happens to the previous team once everyone leaves?**
-Once the last person has left, the team is automatically disabled.
+Once the last person has left, the team is automatically deactivated.
 If there is only one admin remaining on the team, they will automatically inherit all the team workspaces data (collections and environments) and can perform the bulk export.

 * **Will my monitors / mocks transfer over?**
 No, you will need to [recreate any monitors](/docs/monitoring-your-api/setting-up-monitor/) and [mocks](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/) in your new team.